All Episodes

 But it was great.

-Why I I didn't know that.
+Well, I didn't know that.

 I appreciate your passing that on.

-That's that's um that's funny.
+That's funny.

-How do you know who Limbo is?
+How do you know who Limbaugh is?

-You only heard five words he's ever said.
+The only five words he's ever said.

 Nick, thanks for calling.

-I tell you it's it's it's great to great to finally meet you and have you here, and uh and congratulations on all the best to you in your future endeavors.
+And congratulations on all the best to you in your future endeavors.

-Thank you, Russ.
+Thank you, Rush.

 It's such an honor for me.

-Tell them we all said hi too.
+Tell them we all said hi, too.

-I really I really appreciate that, Nick.
+I really appreciate that, Nick.

-Thank you so much, really do.
+Thank you so much.

-Well, we melted down Nick Cersei's website.
+Well, we melted down Nick Searcy's website.

 It always happens.

-There is not a there's not a website yet that has survived a mention on this program.
+There's not a website yet that has survived a mention on this program.

-Nickserce.com, and you really be patient, get there.
+And really be patient, get there.

-It's um it's it's worth your time.
+It's worth your time.

-Mark in uh Tully Lake or Talari.
+Mark, in Tully Lake or Tulare.

-Okay, hi, welcome to the program.
+Welcome to the program.

 Good morning, Rush.